scottsideleau/get-python-src/README.md

 optionally unpacked, built, and installed into your local /opt directory.

 ### Assumptions
-  * You have access to BASH on Linux or MacOS
+  * You have access to Bourne-Again SHell (BASH) on Linux or MacOS
   * You have privileges to read/write to /opt
   * You have a desire to use:
-    * The latest patch of a Python release (e.g. 3.6.14)
+    * The latest patch of a Python release (e.g. 3.6)
-    * A specific patch of a Python release (e.t.
-3.6.8)
+    * A specific patch of a Python release (e.g. 3.6.8)
   * You have already installed the dependencies to build Python (see below)

 ### Generated Files